The Goal Fits the Team

 He said “No, it had to have the right zoning, enough foot traffic, parking, public transit access …” etc etc.

 We came up with the milestone OKR for Q2 of “Be prepared to have a successful pre-opening test run.”
 The KRs were about quality of location, quality of hires, etc… that way he could still try different things to get to a successful milestone.
 The new milestone was about measurable opening success and the third was about the next branch of the chain.

-Since then, it has worked well for R&D, biotech, finance and other companies that longer development cycles.
+Since then, it has worked well for R&D, biotech, finance and other companies that have longer development cycles.
 A year is too long to go without checking in so the milestones are to create clarity at what research is being done to what end, and what success looks like.
 These milestone OKRS are never around what we’ll do but always about where we’ll be.

 - NO: Get new CPAP lightweight mask prototype built